raquelsantossilva/raquelsantossilva/README.md

 - 👋 Hi, I’m @raquelsantossilva
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science and Machine Learning
-- 🌱 I’m currently learning java,data analysis ,bigdata
+- 🌱 I’m currently learning java,data analysis and ML
 - 💞️ I’m looking to collaborate on projects importants
 - 📫 How to reach me linkedin :www.linkedin.com/in/raquel-santos-silva-50b9a417a
 - 😄 Pronouns: she/her